usu-cidi/qa-update/doc/progress.md

   * Asked Ludo if he has ideas
   * Maybe if there's really not a great way to do this but I can get it working with Box it could be something that we do separately periodically and update in Box?
 * Started looking at getting course report from Box
+* Was successfully able to access an Excel file from Box and read into a dataframe!!
+* Tested with the actual course file and it works!!

 ### TODO:
 * Create better organization